-this is the proper form for striking a Ferro rod and will usually produce much more efficient results with less chance of ruining or disturbing your tinder. remember, a Ferro rod provides sparks, it does not create a fire, that's up to you.
+this is the proper form for striking a Ferro rod fire starter and will usually produce much more efficient results with less chance of ruining or disturbing your tinder. remember, a Ferro rod provides sparks, it does not create a fire, that's up to you.
 You may need to blow lightly, yet consistently to feed oxygen onto your tinder bundle to help it ignite.

 Best Fire Starting Materials

 A fire kit is always important when camping, hiking, or for survival, but it’s essential if you’re venturing into remote areas.
 You never know when you might be stuck out there with little or no backup.
 It’s therefore crucial that you carry at least three different methods of starting fires, so in case one goes wrong, the weather turns, or you’re just having bad luck, you can fall back on another.
 A common combination is a ferro rod fire starter, a magnifier card, and matches/lighter.
 The magnifier never runs out, yet it takes patience, the ferro rod provides sparks, yet no flame and it has a hard time lighting wet tinder, and the lighter/matches produce a flame and fire quickly yet be consumed quickly as well.
 Each of these methods has a stand-out strength, as well as an obvious drawback, because the ferro rod sits right in the middle, producing showers of hot sparks for thousands of strikes, it makes it a very popular choice.

 HERE is a great fire starting kit to get you started!